vetsuisse-unibe/NGS-course-docs/variantCalling.md

 ### Variant Calling

-For Variant Calling we continue with the same Bull terrier dogs.
+For Variant calling we continue with the same Bull terrier dogs.
 One of the Bull Terrier dog suffers from Lethal acrodermatitis.
 Lethal acrodermatitis is a autosomal recessive hereditary disease in dogs.
 It is characterized by poor growth, immune deficiency and characteristic skin lesions of the paws and of the face.